On angular measures in axiomatic Euclidean planar geometry: Points, lines, and linear segments

 We can \emph{add} lengths by saying $\len{AB}+\len{BC}=\len{AC}$ whenever $A*B*C$; axiom \ax{C3} states that this is indeed well defined.
 Thus the set of lengths of line segments becomes an abelian semigroup.\footnote {This semigroup lacks a neutral element – a zero, since we do not include degenerate “line segments” consisting of a single point.
 This is easily remedied if desired.} In particular, we can define any positive integer multiple of a length by repeated addition.
 So far, we can only add lengths, but we cannot define a ratio of lengths, except for special cases where the ratio will be a rational number: If $m$ and $n$ are natural numbers with $m\len{AB}=n\len{CD}$, it makes sense to say that $\len{AB}/\len{CD}=n/m$.

-This seems a good place to introduce the following two axioms: \begin{axioms} \item[A] (Archimedes' axiom) Given two line segments, some integer multiple of the first segment is greater than the second. \item[D] (Dedekind's axiom) If a line is a disjoint union of two nonempty sets $A$ and $B$, and no point on $B$ lies between two points of $A$ and vice versa, there exists a point $P$ so that $\Set{P} \cup A$ and $\Set{P} \cup B$ are opposite rays originating at $P$. \end{axioms}
+This is a good place to introduce the axioms of Archimedes and Dedekind.
+Here we should note that the former does in fact follow from the latter.
+However, we include it due to its importance in the discussion below. \begin{axioms} \item[A] (Archimedes' axiom) Given two line segments, some integer multiple of the first segment is greater than the second. \item[D] (Dedekind's axiom) If a line is a disjoint union of two nonempty sets $A$ and $B$, and no point in $B$ lies between two points of $A$ and vice versa, there exists a point $P$ so that $\Set{P} \cup A$ and $\Set{P} \cup B$ are opposite rays originating at $P$. \end{axioms}

 \savebox\gbox { }

 Archimedes' axiom is essential for avoiding the existence of infinitesimal or infinite lengths, whereas Dedekind's axiom guards against the existence of “point-sized holes” in a line.
 Related is the fact that there is no smallest length; i.e., between any given distinct points $A$ and $B$ another point can be found.
 (A proof is briefly indicated in the figure. $C$ is any point not on the line $\lin{AB}$, then $D$ and $E$ are picked by \ax{B2}, and Pasch's axiom (\ax{B4}) is used to show that $\lin{EC}$ must intersect $\seg{AB}$.)